-- 102 The applicable legislation allows us to cooperate with regulatory bodies competent for the route of the proposed new service in exchanging relevant information subject to receiving appropriate undertakings as regards confidentiality. - 103 Upon receipt of the applicant's notification to start a new international passenger service or a request for either a principal purpose test or an economic equilibrium test, we may inform other regulatory bodies having competence for the route of the proposed service.
-We intend to inform relevant parties of our plan to engage with other regulatory bodies. - 104 We may communicate the results of the tests to the other regulatory bodies having competence for parts of the route of the proposed new service.
-We intend to do so sufficiently ahead of the final adoption of our decision to give other regulatory bodies the opportunity to comment on the results of the tests. - 105 During any exchange of information regarding the tests, we intend to respect the confidentiality of commercially sensitive information received from the parties involved in the tests. - 106 However, our ultimate decision in respect of both the 'principal purpose' test and the 'Economic Equilibrium' Test will only relate to the impact of the proposed new service on an existing service operating under a public service contract in GB.
+- 92 Upon receipt of the track access application to start a new international passenger service or a request for either a principal purpose test or an economic equilibrium test, we may inform other regulatory bodies having competence for the route of the proposed service.
+We intend to inform relevant parties of our plan to engage with other regulatory bodies. - 93 We may communicate the results of the tests to the other regulatory bodies having competence for parts of the route of the proposed new service.
+We intend to do so sufficiently ahead of the final adoption of our decision to give other regulatory bodies the opportunity to comment on the results of the tests. - 94 During any exchange of information regarding the tests, we intend to respect the confidentiality of commercially sensitive information received from the parties involved in the tests.